-It is beautifully produced and organized, with highly professional HD video tutorials, complete training manuals for you to keep, and a motivational social community of like-minded where to refer to and ask fro advice.
+It is beautifully produced and organized, with highly professional HD video tutorials, complete training manuals for you to keep, and a motivational social community of like-minded were to refer to and ask for advice.

-It is the result of his founder Eduard Checo’s dedication to provide people with an effective system to quickly master calisthenic skills without wasting time.
+It is the result of his founder Eduard Checo’s dedication to providing people with an effective system to quickly master calisthenic skills without wasting time.

 Alternative Plans To BarStarzz BTX

-This training workout workshop was founded in the beginning of 2012 in Leipzig, Germany.
-They have a super popular YouTube channel and a website in English language, aside from German, of exceptional high quality.
+This training workout workshop was founded at the beginning of 2012 in Leipzig, Germany.
+They have a super-popular YouTube channel and a website in the English language, aside from German, of exceptionally high quality.

 Here is what these guys can do.
 Watch them in action on this promo trailer, not a tutorial.
 (Note: these are advanced routines, do not try them at home, not yet)